2021–22 Chelsea F.C. season: August

+September

 Chelsea started September with back-to-back 3–0 wins against Aston Villa and Tottenham Hotspur in the Premier League and a 1–0 win against Zenit in the Champions League.
 After five matchdays in the Premier League, Chelsea and Liverpool coincidentally shared identical records, with Chelsea ahead based on the away goals head-to-head tiebreaker following their meeting on Matchday 3.
 On 22 September, Chelsea faced Aston Villa again in the EFL Cup, winning 4–3 on penalties after a 1–1 draw.
 Kepa Arrizabalaga made a decisive save against a spot kick from Marvelous Nakamba, which led him to become Chelsea's most successful goalkeeper at saving penalties during shootouts, passing Petr Čech.
 Both matches against Aston Villa saw debuts, first in the Premier League for Saúl and in the EFL Cup for Malang Sarr.

 On 25 September, Chelsea faced off against Manchester City at Stamford Bridge.
 Manchester City dominated possession and employed a high press throughout the match, with Gabriel Jesus scoring the game's only goal in the 53rd minute.
 The 1–0 defeat was Chelsea's first loss of the season.
 Following the match, Thomas Tuchel stated "The performance was not complex enough.
 Overall, simply, we were not at our best level."
 It was the first time that Chelsea were beaten by Manchester City under Tuchel, with Pep Guardiola winning for the first time after three consecutive defeats in the previous season, including in the Champions League Final.

 On 29 September, Chelsea suffered their first Champions League defeat of the season, losing 0–1 to Juventus in Turin.
 Federico Chiesa scored the game's only goal just after halftime.
 Although Chelsea enjoyed a majority of possession in the game, Juventus defended deeply and created several chances on the counter-attack.
 Chelsea ended the month of September with only three goals conceded in six matches.
 Chelsea's successful defensive performances led to Antonio Rüdiger being nominated for Premier League Player of the Month, though it was eventually awarded to Cristiano Ronaldo.